kennethy/rust-lang/ch10/README.md

 ### Static lifetime

 `static` means the reference can live for the entire duration of the program.
+All string literals have the static lifetime.

 ```
 let s: &'static str = "I have a static lifetime.";